 Boston, Massachusetts, has long been a place I’ve wanted to visit.
 From the art culture to the historical buildings, Boston has been at the top of my travel list for a while.
 So when my birthday once again fell on a weekend, my partner and I decided to make a trip out of it!
-Since we are still in the middle of a pandemic, we made plans that would keep us outside as much as possible.
+Since we are still in the middle of a pandemic, we made sure our plans in Boston would keep us outside as much as possible.

 Here are a few places and restaurants to check out if you are planning a trip to Boston, MA!